EQ Bank and Neo Financial are both “neobanks” that are making waves in the banking industry with their innovative financial products.

 EQ Bank vs Neo Financial: Conclusion

-If you are looking to save money and invest in TFSA or RSP accounts and want some flexibility with money transfers, EQ Bank is the better choice.
+If you want to save money and invest in TFSA or RSP accounts and want some flexibility with money transfers, EQ Bank is the better choice.

 You can combine your EQ Bank Savings Plus Account with a Neo Financial cash back credit card to get the best of both worlds.